 - c) Select the Substrate.
-See Substrate on page 42 - d) Select the Ink Set.
-See Ink Set and Printing Standard on page 43 e) Click OK.
-A new printing condition is created, and the configuration steps are shown.
+See Substrate on page 41 - d) Select the Ink Set.
+See Ink Set and Printing Standard on page 42 e) Click OK.
+A new Printing Condition is created, and the configuration steps are shown.

-Note: It is still possible to change the substrate and ink set after this dialog is closed.
+Note: It is still possible to change the Substrate and Ink Set after this dialog is closed.

-Note: The printing condition is immediately saved into the database.
+Note: The Printing Condition is immediately saved into the database.

-- 3. Complete all configuration steps: see Printing Condition Configuration Steps on page 27 - 4.
-After finishing the last configuration step Screens and Curves, you can: - Have a final look at the results and parameters of the printing condition: see Reviewing the Printing Condition on page 69 - Create a detailed report of the printing condition: see Saving a Report on page 69
+- 3. Complete all configuration steps: see Printing Condition configuration steps on page 25 - 4.
+After finishing the last configuration step Screens and Curves, you can: - Have a final look at the results and parameters of the printing condition: see Evaluate and Close on page 68 - Modify parts of the printing condition: see Edit Printing Conditions on page 71 - Create a detailed report of the printing condition: see Save a report on page 69